lynnsabb/ParallelProject/REPORT.md

   - Other processes send their computed rows to process 0
 - **Statistical Moments**: Each process computes moments for assigned features
   - Uses `MPI_Bcast` to distribute results to all processes
-- **Normalization**: Performed on rank 0 only after gathering all results
 - **Data Distribution**: All processes load the full dataset (replicated data model)

 **Advantages:**